Bomber in Afghanistan kills 15, including six Americans

 Concern about Afghanistan's prospects is growing as most foreign combat troops prepare to leave by the end of next year.

-Karzai has accused neighbouring Pakistan of meddling to de-stabilise his country.
-Analysts say Pakistan is manoeuvring to limit the influence of its old rival, India, in Afghanistan.
+Karzai has accused neighboring Pakistan of meddling to de-stabilize his country.
+Analysts say Pakistan is maneuvering to limit the influence of its old rival, India, in Afghanistan.

 Pakistan denies meddling and says it wants a peaceful and stable Afghanistan.